filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 - **On-chain escrow actor:** A dedicated actor holding reserved funds could have enforced affordability by moving balances on-chain.
 This was rejected due to the need for state migrations, actor registry changes, more complex reward/burn plumbing, and increased attack surface.
 Engine-local reservations achieve the same protection without changing the on-chain actor set.
 - **Per-message reservations:** Tracking reservations per message would require exposing message identifiers through the reservation API and maintaining a larger ledger.
 Because safety is determined by the total reserved per sender, per-message granularity adds complexity without improving guarantees and is unnecessary once the canonical message set is fixed.
 - **Host-side enforcement only:** Relying solely on block-construction heuristics or host-side balance tracking cannot fully account for contract-level value transfers, complex call graphs, or cross-block reordering within a tipset.
 Such approaches are inherently advisory and cannot provide consensus guarantees.
-Moving enforcement into the execution engine, which sees all value movements, is necessary to guarantee that reserved gas cannot be spent elsewhere.
+Moving enforcement into the execution engine, which sees all value movements, is required to ensure reserved gas cannot be spent elsewhere.
 - **Changing gas pricing or receipt formats:** Designs that altered the definition of `gas_cost`, changed how refunds are represented in receipts, or modified miner reward calculations were rejected in order to minimize consensus risk and to keep existing tools and analytics compatible.
 By preserving gas pricing and receipts exactly, this FIP isolates its changes to intra-tipset fund availability and tipset validity rules.

-Overall, the chosen design adds a minimal, engine-managed reservation layer that preserves existing gas economics and user-facing behavior while closing the specific class of intra-tipset self-drain exploits that expose miners to unintended penalties.
+Overall, the chosen design adds an engine-managed reservation layer that changes intra-tipset fund availability without changing gas accounting for executed explicit messages.

 ## Backwards Compatibility

-This FIP is a consensus-breaking change that activates via a network upgrade (network version 28).
+This FIP is a consensus-breaking change that activates via a future network upgrade.

 - **No state migration or new actors.** The reservation ledger is engine-local and tipset-local.
 No new on-chain actor is introduced and no state migration is required.
 - **Canonical message selection changes.** Strict Sender Partitioning changes the canonical explicit message set `M(T)`.
 In particular, some messages included in lower-precedence blocks may be ignored and therefore produce no receipts and no gas charges.
 Tooling MUST correlate receipts to the canonical tipset message set rather than assuming that “in a block” implies “executed in the tipset”.
-- **Pre-activation behaviour (network versions < 28).** Before activation, the canonical state transition remains the legacy semantics without reservations.
-Implementations MAY expose reservation mode for testing/telemetry, but any Begin/End failure, invariant violation, or overflow MUST NOT affect consensus validity.
+- **Pre-activation behaviour.** Before activation, the canonical state transition remains the legacy semantics without reservations.
+Implementations MAY expose reservation mode for testing or telemetry, but reservation failures and node errors MUST NOT affect consensus validity.
 - **Post-activation requirements.** After activation, nodes MUST run a reservation-aware implementation.
 Nodes that do not upgrade will be unable to validate post-activation tipsets and will diverge from the canonical chain.

 ## Test Cases